Am I registered to vote? What is my precinct?

 (Source: P.A.
 81-953.)

 Call the County Clerk’s office at 217-824-4969 with any questions concerning voter registration or elections in Christian County.
-The County Clerk’s Office is located on the 2nd floor of the Courthouse, 101 S. Main St. in Taylorville and is fully handicap accessible.
+The County Clerk’s Office is located on the 2nd floor of the Courthouse, 101 S. Main St. in Taylorville and is an accessible facility.

 The State Board of Elections has some very useful information for voters on its website please follow the link below: